conbench/benchalerts/tests/integration_tests/README.md

     `403 Client Error: Forbidden for url: https://api.github.com/repos/conbench/benchalerts/statuses/4b95438`.

     If the environment variable isn't found, the tests will be skipped.
-This is currently the case for our Github Actions setup.
+This is currently the case for our GitHub Actions setup.

 License information
 -------------------